Beware of These Recent Scams

 How to protect yourself

-• Think.
+- Think.
 Before scanning QR codes, ask yourself: Where did this come from?
 Who posted or sent this QR code?

-• Report.
+Be extra cautious when scanning QR codes from untrusted emails and from signs, posters, flyers, or other physical locations.
+If you receive an unexpected email or text with a QR code, don’t scan it, especially if it urges you to act immediately. - Report.
 If you think that the QR code is impersonating an organization, contact the bank, credit union, government agency, or company so they can work with law enforcement to investigate the activity and also alert others.

-• Treat your personal information like cash – so don’t give away this information in response to a QR code.
+- Treat your personal information like cash – so don’t give away this information in response to a QR code.
 Your Social Security number, credit card numbers, and other personally identifiable information can be used to steal your money or open new accounts in your name without your knowledge or approval.

-• Block spam messages.
+- Block spam messages.
 Contact your carrier’s customer service number (usually 611) and instruct them to block all text messages sent to you as email and block all multimedia messages sent to you as email.
 (Some carriers may also offer an option to activate these blocks online for your phone number.)